 Each employee is required to acknowledge receipt of the State Policy and Procedures either through an electronic confirmation or by printing and signing the attached Acknowledgement of Receipt form and forwarding it to Carmen Lopez, HR Coordinator at Overlook Office 150 Clove Road, Little Falls, NJ 07424.
 The acknowledgment form will be placed on file in Human Resources.
 Customized presentations/workshops on the State Policy can be arranged by contacting Ms. Milton’s office.

 In closing, I urge you to incorporate these values and principles into your daily life at Montclair State University so that we may all work and learn together in a spirit of appreciation and understanding for the similarities and differences among us.
-If you have any questions regarding the University Statement on Equal Opportunity/Affirmative Action, the on-line trainings, or the State Policy Prohibiting Discrimination in the Workplace, please feel free to contact Ms. Junea Williams-Edmund, Vice President for Human Resources at email@example.com or at Extension 6910.
+If you have any questions regarding the University Statement on Equal Opportunity/Affirmative Action, the on-line trainings, or the State Policy Prohibiting Discrimination in the Workplace, please feel free to contact Ms. Toni Hindsman, Director of Employment Diversity & Inclusion at firstname.lastname@example.org or at Extension 4160 or Ms. Junea Williams-Edmund, Associate Vice President for Compliance at email@example.com or at Extension 6910.

 Susan A. Cole